carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 ### Database Migration Service (DMS)

-- It helps to migrate database (data storage) to AWS with source remain fully operational during migration, minimize the downtime
+- KeyWords: Database Migration, Homogeneos/heterogeneos Migration
+- It Saas that to transfer (Replicate) a database to another type (relational databases, data warehouses, NoSQL databases and other types of data stores).
-- It supports multiple combinations: Out of AWS => AWS, AWS => AWS, AWS => Out of AWS
+- It supports multiple combinations: Out of AWS => AWS, AWS => AWS, AWS => Out of AWS (different cloud)
-  - Out of AWS can be On premises or a Different Cloud Provider
-- How it works?
-You need to select EC2 instance to run DMS in order to migrate (and replicate) database from source => target
+- Steps:
+  - Create a source and a target endpoints
+  - Schedule/Run a Replication Task (Replication Instance - VM) to move the data
+  - No downtime (Source stays functioning the whole time during the migration)
+- Types of migrations:
 - Types:

 **A/** Homogenous migrations (origin and target same technology) e.g. On-premise PostgreSQL => AWS RDS PostgreSQL